jacobf18/CryptoTrading/README.md

 `exchange` - exchange an order is placed on
 `symbol` - trading pair (e.g. "BTC/USD")
 `amount` - amount of base currency (base is currency on the left, quote is on the right)
 `price` - (only for limit orders) price in quote currency to execute at
+## Account
+This compiles all account information into one class from multiple exchanges.
+It handles the exchange classes of the ccxt libraries and closing out the account.
+It also keeps track of orders.